thuehn/Labbrick_Digital_Attenuator/README.md

 "sudo attenuator_lab_brick -ramp -start 0 -end 60 -step 2 -t 50 us -rr 8"
 ```

-For more enhanced usage of our tool within your wireless experimentation look at the "run-experiment.sh" shell script as example.
+For a more enhanced usage example of our tool within your wireless experiments look at the "run-experiment.sh" shell script.